 - Your money within an IRA or 401k can be invested in a variety of ways.

 - The money that is invested is allowed to grow tax deferred.
-You do not have to pay taxes on the gains from your investments until you take the money out of the account.
-Again, if you make $1,000 off of your $2,000 investment, you now have $3,000 in your account and you will not have to pay taxes on that gain until you withdrawal the money.
+You do not have to pay taxes on the gains from your investments until you take the money out.
+If you make $1,000 off of your $2,000 investment, you now have $3,000 in your account and you will not have to pay taxes on that gain until you withdrawal the money.

-- Now when you do withdrawal the money for whatever amount it will be considered part of your taxable income and you will own taxes on the withdrawal amount.
-Keeping with our example, let’s say you withdrawal the $2,000 and your current annual income is $50,000 after the withdrawal your taxable income will be $52,000.
+- When you do withdrawal the money for whatever amount it will be considered part of your taxable income.
+You will own taxes on the withdrawal amount.
+Let’s say you withdrawal the $2,000 and your current annual income is $50,000 after the withdrawal your taxable income will be $52,000.

 - Also, the government mandates that at age 71 ½ (again the half) you have to take out a Required Minimum Distribution (RMD).
-Basically, they tell you the amount that you must pay taxes on (more to come on this topic in a later post).
+Basically, they tell you the amount that you must pay taxes on.
 Quick note, if you are still employed at age 71 ½ and not the owner you can delay your RMDs.

 While an IRA and a 401k have many similarities, they do differ is a few very key areas.
-The main one being that an IRA is Individual Retirement Account, so it is your and yours alone and anyone can have one, while a 401k is company sponsored, so you can only participate in it if you are employed by a company that has one (or are the owner and created one).
+The main one being that an IRA is Individual Retirement Account, so it is your and yours alone.
+And anyone can have one.
+While a 401k is company sponsored, so you can only participate in it if your employer offers one.
+Or, if you are the owner and created one.
 Some other key differences are:

 So, which is right for you?
 It depends.
-If you have the option of putting your money into an employer-sponsored 401k or an IRA you should do both and max them out if possible.
+If you have the option of putting your money into an employer-sponsored 401k or an IRA you should do both.
+Max them out if possible.
 We recommend prioritizing the 401k first and then adding to the IRA if you are within the income limits.